SylvainGa/BatteryMonitor/README.md

 Some code are based on the work of JuliensLab (https://github.com/JuliensLab/Garmin-BatteryAnalyzer) and inspired by the work of dsapptech (https://apps.garmin.com/developer/b5b5e5f1-8148-42b7-9f66-f23de2625304/apps), which is missing the launch from watch face, and after asking if he could implement it and got no response, decide to build my own, hence this app :-)

 If you would like to translate the language file in your own language, contact me and we'll work on it.

 ## Changelog
+V1.2.0 Added the following
+- History graph can be zoomed in (towards now) by touching the screen or pressing Select.
+- Bug fix in the auto font selection code.
+Turns out 'one size fits all' doesn't work here.
+- Fixed up a few field positions

 V1.1.0 The following were added
 - Added Solar data on the graph views for watch that are solar capable.